DavidsonGroup/flexiplex/index.md

 # Support or Contact

-To report issues or provide feedback please add a [github issue](https://github.com/DavidsonGroup/flexiplex/issues)
+To report issues, provide feedback or make a request please post a new [github issue](https://github.com/DavidsonGroup/flexiplex/issues).
+We are keen to hear if you are using flexiplex for a use case not described above or if you have suggestions for predefined settings/options (e.g. bulk sample demultiplexing).